TodePond/TodePondDotCom/wikiblogarden/blending/critiques/readme.md

 No level of detail is too high.
 Pick apart my words, exactly as they are written/spoken.

-Your critique can be dry and academic, or it can be a more artistic response.
+Your critique can be dry and thoughtful, or it can be a more artistic response.
 It can be facetious or in good faith.
-Make your point with impact.
+It can be a parody or satire.
+Whatever the case, make your point with impact.
 Be bold!

 If there is something important that I missed, that is a weakness of my work, and you should call it out as such.